A Forever Home for a Husky in need

 2002

 Balto - This young black and white male with blue eyes came to us from a Sydney Pound.
-He was re-homed into Canberra in July 2002 and often comes back here to stay when the family go on holidays.
+He was re-homed into Canberra in July 2002 and often came back here to stay when the family went on holidays.

 2001